2023 MMC SESSION HEADLINERS

 MMEA Headliner #4 - CULTIVATING A VISION: Great things happen when we clearly define our vision. - Saturday, 11:00 AM - 11:45 AM

 MSBOA - Michigan School Band and Orchestra Association

-MSBOA Headliner #2 - The Crucial Role the Teacher Plays in Music Learning - Friday, 1:00 PM - 1:45 PM
+MSBOA Headliner #2 - Strategies for Reconnecting and Building Relationships Through Social Emotional Learning in Music Education - Friday, 1:00 PM - 1:45 PM

 MSVMA - Michigan School Vocal Music Association

 Dr. Derrick Fox is the Director of Choral Activities and Distinguished Associate Professor of Music at the University of Nebraska-Omaha.
 He earned a BME from Arkansas State University, a MM in Choral Conducting from the University of Missouri – Columbia and a DMA in Choral Conducting from Michigan State University, where he was awarded the prestigious University Enrichment Graduate Fellowship.
 Dr. Fox has taught at the middle school, high school and collegiate levels.
 His conducting experiences have included singers from upper elementary choirs through collegiate and community choirs.
 Recently, he was awarded the 2021 Bryan R. Johnson Service Award by the Nebraska Music Educators Association and the 2022 University of Nebraska Omaha Award for Distinguished Research/Creative Activity.